Seryozha95/Instigate_traning/ErankyunBajanarar/Readme.txt

 Heloo.

-     The demmand of the tasj is to find the number that has more than 500 divisers.
+     The demmand of the task is to find the number that has more than 500 divisers.

-     I solved the tash a little bit diffrently.
+     I solved the task a little bit diffrently.
 Insed of 500 you can insert any number you want.

 The way of working: